La-Nique/Syllabus/syllabus.md

 ## Course Content and Objectives

 This course is the sequel to CSCI 235, and as such, a major objective is to deepen and enhance your programming skills as well as knowledge of various advanced algorithms.
-The course will cover algorithm analysis, advanced trees, special priority queues, sorting algorithms, disjoint sets, graph algorithms, dynamic programming, randomized algorithms, and amortization analysis.
+The course will cover algorithm analysis, advanced trees, special priority queues, sorting algorithms, disjoint sets, graph algorithms, dynamic programming, randomized algorithms, and amortized analysis.

 ## Prerequisites